Skip to contents

 • R: a function returning a closure that returns a double.

-Defining the test statistic using R follows a similar approach.
 The purpose of this design is to pre-calculate certain constants that remain invariant during permutation.

 Examples